magicalsoup/CCC-Junior-Prep/Lesson6 Simple-Intermediate Math/README.md

 ```

 ### Mode
-- Its the most occuring number.
+- Its the most occuring number:
 ``` 1 1 1 2 2 2 2 3 3 8 ```
-- the most occuring number is 2, so the mode is 2.
-Note that there could be multiple modes
+- The most occuring number is 2, so the mode is 2.
+Note that there could be multiple modes.
 #### Pseudo code
 ```
 freq = []